gulpjs/vinyl-fs/README.md

 ##### `options.overwrite`

 Whether or not existing files with the same path should be overwritten.
-Can also be a function that takes in a file and returns `true` or `false`.

-Type: `Boolean` or `Function`
+Type: `Boolean`

 Default: `true` (always overwrite existing files)

-##### `options.relative`
+##### `options.relativeSymlinks`

-Whether or not the symlink should be relative or absolute.
+Whether or not the created symlinks should be relative.
+If `false`, the symlink will be absolute. __Note: This option will be ignored if a `junction` is being created.__

 Type: `Boolean`